This post may contain affiliate links, please see our policy for details.

 Anyway…after caulking and painting the ceiling, I painted all the trim.

 Oil Based Paint Issues

 So, the inside of the house is covered in oil based paint.
-The doors, bookcases in the living room and all the trim were originally painted in a cream oil based paint.
+The doors, bookcases in the living room and all the trim are painted in a cream oil based paint.

-That would be a problem in itself but there's an even bigger issue.
-All of the trim has been painted over with latex paint, without sanding or priming.
+That would be a problem in itself but there’s an even bigger issue.
+Someone painted over the oil based paint with latex, without sanding or priming.